SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTT-Overview.md

 **Hypertext Transfer Protocol** (HTTP) is an application-layer protocol for transmitting hypermedia documents, such as HTML.

-**HTTP** ensures that the communication between web browser and server.
+**HTTP** ensures that the communication between the web browser and server.

 HTTP follows a classical **client-server model**, where only the client, which is most often is a **web browser**, can send a request, and when the server receives the request it is mandatory to send back a **response**.